 Marine real estate is some of the most expensive in Illinois, although Marine house values don't compare to the most expensive real estate in the U.S.

-When you are in Marine, you'll notice that it is more blue-collar than most other communities in America.
-37.75% of Marine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Marine is generally considered to be a blue-collar town.
+37.75% of the Marine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marine is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Marine who work in office and administrative support (15.94%), maintenance occupations (6.88%), and management occupations (6.38%).

-Being a small village, Marine does not have a public transit system used by locals to get to and from work.
+Marine is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Marine who are college-educated is close to the national average for all communities of 21.84%: 18.15% of the adults in Marine have a bachelor's degree or advanced degree.